AlexPresso/AlexPresso.github.io/content/posts/when-to-use-graph-databases.md

 ![Graph model example](/img/posts/when-to-use-graph-databases/graph_model_example.png)

-In the above example we have two nodes (Node A and Node B) having the same `NodeLabel` and a `name` property, connected by a relationship having the `RELATION` type.
+In the above example, we have two nodes (Node A and Node B) having the same `NodeLabel` and a `name` property, connected by a relationship having the `RELATION` type.

-If we compare the graph data model to the relational one, you can think of Nodes as rows, Properties as columns, Labels as tables (or a `group_id` column) and Relationships as foreign keys or join tables, if they hold properties.
+If we compare the graph data model to the relational one, you can think of Nodes as rows, Properties as columns, labels as tables (or a `group_id` column) and Relationships as foreign keys or join tables, if they hold properties.

 You need to know that every relational database model is transposable to a graph model.
 It's also possible to do it the other way (graph to relational) but you're less likely to do it because of the limitations of relational databases, that we will discuss in the next part.